Version 1.2 — Last updated June 24, 2026

 - Investigating disputes filed by Operators

-As described in our Terms of Service Section 6.2, submitted payloads and associated metadata may be aggregated and licensed to third parties for purposes including AI model training, fine-tuning, evaluation, and benchmarking.
+As described in our Terms of Service Section 11.2, submitted payloads and associated metadata may be aggregated and licensed to third parties for purposes including AI model training, fine-tuning, evaluation, and benchmarking.
 This licensing is a granted right under the ToS; you may not opt out of this use except by ceasing to participate in the Platform.
+Omniology may utilize submission content for other uses in the future; any such additional use will be outlined in the Terms of Service and used in accordance with this Privacy Policy.

 - Sending waitlist notifications about Platform launch and major updates